ishrutis/Web-Scraping/README.md

 # Fetching data using BeautifulSoup
-(Branch name - WebScraping_BeautifulSoup) This is the project of fetching information from websites using BeautifulSoup to get data in user readable form.
+(Branch name - WebScraping_BeautifulSoup) This is the project of fetching information from different websites using BeautifulSoup to get data in user readable form.
 - BeautifulSoup
 - Python